When promoting yourself, what do you write? And what information do readers want to know?

 The last two years of my schooling were spent as a boarder at the Presbyterian Ladies’ College in Pymble, Sydney, from where I emerged, in the early ’70s, still a Presbyterian but probably never a lady.
 Over the years, I have made, at various times, both the northern beaches area of Sydney, and Port Macquarie, home.
 In 1987 I discovered the Gold Coast hinterland and have spent most of the years since then living in this area.

-I am the mother of three grown sons and Nana Robyn to five.
-I enjoy spending time with my friends and family.
+I am the mother of three grown sons and Nana Robyn to seven.
+I enjoy genealogy, cooking, reading and spending time with my friends and family.

 For those interested in astrology, I’m a Scorpio, born with the moon in Pisces.
 And if you asked me to describe myself in three words, I’d say I was emotional (necessary for good writing), independent and creative.